-In the past months, the NLP field has witnessed several breakthroughs with transfer learning, namely ELMo, OpenAI Transformer, universal language model fine-tuning (ULMFiT), and BERT.
+In the past few months, NLP has witnessed several breakthroughs with transfer learning, namely ELMo, OpenAI Transformer, universal language model fine-tuning (ULMFiT), and BERT.
 Pretrained models derived from these techniques have achieved state-of-the-art results on a wide range of NLP problems.
 The use of pretrained models has come a long way since the introduction of Word2vec and GloVe, and these two approaches are now considered as shallow in comparison.

 David walks you through the codes and steps to fine-tune a transfer learning model so that it achieves state-of-the-art accuracy (92%) on a real-world sentiment classification problem—the Amazon reviews dataset.
 It takes just 1,000 samples of training data to produce a model that achieves similar performance to a fastText-based model trained on a full dataset of 3.6 million samples.